Improving the Ability of Pre-trained Language Model by Imparting Large Language Model's Experience: Introduction

 \section{Introduction}

 Large Language Models (LLMs)~\cite{roziere2023code,deepseek-coder,zheng2024opencodeinterpreter,luo2023wizardcoder,wei2023magicoder,phi,meta2024llama,jiang2023mistral} have been widely adopted due to advances in Natural Language Processing (NLP).
 These advances allow LLMs to be trained with billions of parameters and samples, resulting in significant performance improvements on various tasks.
-LLMs can easily be used for code-related tasks by being fine-tuned~\cite{zhang2024empirical} or prompted~\cite{xia2023keep,xia2023automated,yin2024multitask} since they are trained to be general and can capture knowledge from various domains.
+LLMs can easily be used for code-related tasks by being fine-tuned~\cite{zhang2024empirical,yin2024multitask} or prompted~\cite{xia2023keep,xia2023automated,yin2024multitask,yin2024thinkrepair} since they are trained to be general and can capture knowledge from various domains.
 LLMs perform better as their computational budget increases~\cite{kaplan2020scaling}.
 For instance, their performance on program synthesis benchmarks improves linearly with the number of model parameters~\cite{xu2022systematic}.
 However, many existing works in software engineering, such as fault localization and vulnerability detection, either train small models from scratch~\cite{li2019deepfl,li2021fault} or fine-tune modest-sized models~\cite{meng2022improving,ni2023distinguishing}.
 They often overlook the potential benefits of fine-tuning state-of-the-art LLMs.
 This oversight occurs because fine-tuning LLMs is time-consuming and computationally expensive for end users and small organizations.
-Moreover, many LLMs~\cite{roziere2023code,deepseek-coder,wei2023magicoder,zheng2024opencodeinterpreter,luo2023wizardcoder} are trained to predict tokens in a left-to-right manner, based only on the preceding context.
-This training method makes them less suitable for tasks like line-level fault localization, which require consideration of the context surrounding each token.